 Step 3: Present It

 Now that you’ve done research, share your results with others.
-This includes completed projects, methodologies, lit reviews, game design, marketing plans, communications studies, documentaries, artwork, musical works, you name it!
-Check out the Events and Conferences section of the site and choose an event (or more than one) to attend.
+Check out the Share Your Research section of the site and choose an event (or more than one) to attend.
 Hey, we may even pay for you to travel somewhere to share your research with others in your field!